Jahaira DeAlto: Casa Myrna

-At the time of her death, DeAlto was working at Casa Myrna, Boston's leading provider of shelter and comprehensive services to survivors of domestic violence and their children.
+At the time of her death, DeAlto was working at Casa Myrna, a provider of shelter and services to survivors of domestic violence and their children.
 In a public statement regarding her death, Casa Myrna stated, “She turned every obstacle in life into a strength and a way to help others.
 She was an activist, an advocate, a nurturer, a leader, an educator, and a friend.”

 Activism in the Berkshires

 DeAlto was a founder of the Berkshire Transgender Day of Remembrance and Berkshire Pride Festival.

 Berkshire Pride Festival organizer Kelan O’Brien said of DeAlto, “She was such a rock.
 I never thought that she was going to be on that list, and now I think we are all determined to make sure that she is not just a number, because she lived such a full life, and that should be how we remember her."

 In 2018, DeAlto was the keynote speaker at the Live Out Loud Conference at Berkshire Community College and Transgender Day of Remembrance at Berkshire Community College.

 DeAlto served on the advisory board for an ongoing initiative at the Elizabeth Freeman Center that placed LGBTQ+ advocates in each of the organization's Berkshire County locations, and went on to work for the center as an advocate at the emergency shelter, while also fielding calls to the center's emergency crisis line.

 DeAlto advocated for local access to appropriate health care for transgender individuals and their right to use public accommodations that align with their gender identities.

-In 2021, Pittsfield, MA raised a pride flag and dedicated their pride month celebrations to DeAlto.
+In 2021, Pittsfield, Massachusetts raised a pride flag and dedicated their pride month celebrations to DeAlto.

 Death

 On May 2, 2021, DeAlto was murdered by Marcus Chavis in a violent attack at her home in Dorchester.
 Boston police received a call for a person stabbed on Taft Street.
 When officers arrived, they found two women suffering from stab wounds: DeAlto and Fatima Yasin, 28.

 Yasin's husband, Marcus Chavis, 34, was arrested and charged on two counts of murder, after calling to turn himself in.
 Chavis suffers from schizophrenia and PTSD.

 Yasin, Chavis and their two children, aged seven and eight years old, were staying at DeAlto's house because DeAlto wanted to “make a safe space for them to get out of a bad situation”, an invitation she often extended to victims/survivors of domestic violence.
 Yasin and Chavis's children witnessed the murders of Yasin and DeAlto by Chavis, but were physically unharmed.

-DeAlto's murder and domestic violence advocacy brought more attention to unique challenges transgender women face trying to escape abusive situations.
+DeAlto's murder and domestic violence advocacy brought more attention to the challenges transgender women face trying to escape abusive situations.

-In 2021, DeAlto was survived by her dog Albi, her mother Doris Camer, and an enormous chosen family spanning the Berkshires, Boston, LGBT, ballroom, and domestic violence survivor communities.
+In 2021, DeAlto was survived by her dog Albi, her mother Doris Camer and many in the Berkshires, Boston, LGBT, ballroom and domestic violence survivor communities.